albchia/Adventure-Game/README.md

 Feel free to customize text, properties, conditions, factors and scenarios so long as you follow the following rules.
 For inspiration, you can try playing around with `random factors` and `text`.

-**1. Print descriptions of what is happening for the player**:
-One thing the will need to do is to print messages for the player to describe what is happening.
+**1. Print descriptions of what is happening for the player**: one thing the will need to do is to print messages for the player to describe what is happening.

-**2. Introduce the `time.sleep` to pause between printing descriptions**

-Add `time.sleep` function to create suspance between the print.
+**2. Introduce the `time.sleep` to pause between printing descriptions**: add `time.sleep` function to create suspance between the print.

-**3. Give the player some choices**

-Up till now, the program prints the introduction of the game, with short pauses in between each sentence.
-Another important element of any good
+**3. Give the player some choices**: up till now, the program prints the introduction of the game, with short pauses in between each sentence.
+Another important element of any good Adventure Game is _choice_.
+To do this